dakanji/RefindPlus/README-Dev.md

 - Protects against damage to Mac NVRAM when booting UEFI Windows.
 - Provides Pre-Boot Configuration Screen on units running GPUs without Native EFI on Macs.
 - Provides UGADraw on modern GOP based GPUs to permit booting legacy EfiBoot operating systems.
+- Provides improved support for languages that use unicode text
 - Emulates UEFI 2.3 on EFI 1.x units to permit running UEFI 2.x utilities on such units
 - Adds a debug version that provides extensive logging.
   * The release version is kept as an optimised version for day to day use.